Feline Hyperesthesia Syndrome

 I have had good success in reducing symptoms using adjunctive therapies.
 Acupuncture can commonly reduce the “nerve wind up” many of these cats experience.
 Chiropractic care can also reduce the dermatome neuritis hyperesthetic cats are plagued with.
 Tellington Touch, a special form of massage, can also help reduce skin sensitivity in some cats.
 I’ve also had good success with kitties using homeopathic Aconitum and Hypericum orally to help dampen emotional and neurologic reactivity that can lead to physiologic symptoms.

+This post was republished with permission.
 Dr. Becker is the resident proactive and integrative wellness veterinarian of HealthyPets.Mercola.com.
 You can learn holistic ways of preventing illness in your pets by subscribing to MercolaHealthyPets.com, an online resource for animal lovers.
 For more pet care tips, subscribe for FREE to Mercola Healthy Pet Newsletter.

 Photo by Luke Hayfield Photography, Flickr Creative Commons